awsdocs/aws-parallelcluster-user-guide/doc_source/awsbatchcli.awsbsub.md

 Default: False

 `-w WORKING_DIR, --working-dir WORKING_DIR`
 Specifies the folder to use as the job's working directory\.
-If a working directory is not specified, the job is executed in the `job-<AWS_BATCH_JOB_ID>` subfolder of the user’s home directory\.
+If a working directory is not specified, the job is run in the `job-<AWS_BATCH_JOB_ID>` subfolder of the user’s home directory\.
 You can use either this parameter or the `--parent-working-dir` parameter\.

 `-pw PARENT_WORKING_DIR, --parent-working-dir PARENT_WORKING_DIR`
-Specfies the parent folder of the job's working directory\.
+Specifies the parent folder of the job's working directory\.
 If a parent working directory is not specified, it defaults to the user’s home directory\.
 A subfolder named `job-<AWS_BATCH_JOB_ID>` is created in the parent working directory\.
 You can use either this parameter or the `--working-dir` parameter\.

 `-if INPUT_FILE, --input-file INPUT_FILE`
 Specifies the file to be transferred to the compute instances, in the job's working directory\.
 You can specify multiple input file parameters\.